allenai/ARC-Solvers/arc_solvers/models/qa/README.md

 # Models for Question Answering
-This document contains description of the neural models for question answering.
+This document contains a description of the neural models for question answering.

 ## Multi Choice QA

 ### BiLSTM Max-out with Question to Choices Max Attention
 The [`QAMultiChoiceMaxAttention`](multi_choice/qa_multi_choice_max_att.py)
-model computes the attention interaction between question and choices context-encoded representations.
+model computes the attention interaction between the context-encoded representations of the question and the choices.

-A high-level description of the model is:
+At a high level, the model works as follows:
 1. Obtain a BiLSTM context representation of the token sequences of the `question` and each `choice`.
 2. Get an aggregated (single vector) representations for `question` and